missvicki/storemanager/README.md

 This application should help store owners avoid selling products that have run out of stock.
 The store owner can be referred to as the admin of the application.

+To login: Attendants and owner click the login button,at this time. usernames and passwords haven't been provided yet